Blog / Travel

 S$1,000 |

-Additionally, if you have to be quarantined and you bought your Comprehensive Travel insurance policy (Single Trip policy) or booked a trip (Annual Plan policy) before the known event, you are eligible to claim a daily allowance under the Comprehensive Travel insurance policy (see table excerpt below).
+Additionally, if you have to be quarantined and you bought your travel insurance policy (Single Trip policy) or booked a trip (Annual Plan policy) before the known event, you are eligible to claim a daily allowance under the travel insurance policy (see table excerpt below).

 Personal Accident and Medical Expenses |